emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 #### Category
 The armor’s category (unarmored, light armor, medium armor, or heavy armor) indicate which proficiency is used to determine if you are proficient in your armor or not.

-#### AC bonus
+#### Dexterity saving throws bonus
 This number is the item bonus you add for the armor when determining Armor Class.

 #### Dexterity modifier cap (Dex cap)
-This number is the maximum amount of your Dexterity modifier that can apply to your AC while you are wearing a given suit of armor.
-For example, if you have a Dexterity modifier of +4 and you are wearing a suit of half plate, you apply only a +1 bonus from your Dexterity modifier to your AC while wearing that armor.
+This number is the maximum amount of your Dexterity modifier that can apply to your Dexterity saving throws while you are wearing a given suit of armor.
+For example, if you have a Dexterity modifier of +4 and you are wearing a suit of half plate, you apply only a +1 bonus from your Dexterity modifier to your Dexterity saving throws while wearing that armor.

 #### Check penalty
 While wearing your armor, you take this penalty to Might- and Dexterity-based skill checks, except for those that have the attack trait.
 If you meet the armor’s Might threshold (see the Might column above), you don’t take this penalty.